 My Flowers are Falling Over

 Some tall flowers develop sturdy stems and a bushy growth habit when you cut them back.
 Unfortunately, bachelor’s buttons don’t fall into that category.
 All you accomplish with a midseason cut is a loss of flowers with little time left to produce new ones.

 Bachelor’s button stems loaded with flowers in full bloom tend to flop over just when the flowers are at their best.
 It’s a good idea to plan in advance for the likelihood that they will eventually fall.
 Anticipate the problem and take care of it early in the season.

 “Why are my flowers falling over?” you ask.
 When your bachelor’s buttons topple over, it isn’t because you’ve done anything wrong.
 They simply become top heavy, especially after heavy rain.
 When thoroughly drenched, water collects between the petals to make the blossoms even heavier, and the plant’s thin stems can’t support them.
 Staking bachelor’s buttons is the best way to deal with toppling plants.

 Staking Bachelor’s Buttons

 For best results, stake your flowers before they bloom.
-Bamboo poles or one-inch diameter wooden stakes are perfect.
-Those with green tint will blend in so that they aren’t so obvious.
+Bamboo poles or one inch (2.5 cm.) diameter wooden stakes are perfect.
+Those with a green tint will blend in so that they aren’t so obvious.

 You can place the stake in the center of a group of plants and weave the string around them, using as few stakes as necessary to stabilize the plants.
 You’ll have to continuously retie the plants as they grow.